munemshams/Analyzing-Motorcycle-Part-Sales-Using-SQL/README.md

 ##  What This Project Achieved (Using MySQL Only)

-✔ Filtered the sales table to include **only wholesale orders**
+-Filtered the sales table to include **only wholesale orders**
-✔ Extracted and labels the **month** from the order date
+-Extracted and labels the **month** from the order date
-✔ Grouped sales by **product line, month, and warehouse**
+-Grouped sales by **product line, month, and warehouse**
-✔ Calculated **net revenue** after subtracting payment fees
+-Calculated **net revenue** after subtracting payment fees
-✔ Ordered the results for easier reporting
+-Ordered the results for easier reporting
-✔ Exported the final SQL output into a structured CSV file
+-Exported the final SQL output into a structured CSV file

 ##  Dataset Structure (SQL Table)